culinary-code/algemeen/Wiki Pages.md

   - KEYCLOAK_REALM: Name of your keycloak realm.
 Example: "culinary-code-dev-realm"
   - KEYCLOAK_ADMIN_USERNAME: name of the admin with rights to create new accounts.
   - KEYCLOAK_ADMIN_PASSWORD: name of the password for the admin account mentioned above.
+  - DATABASE_JOB_MIN_AMOUNT: amount of recipes should always be in the database.
+At 2 am the program will remove recipes that went unused for 31 days and are not saved in favourites.
+After it will fill the database back up with newly generated recipes up till this value.
+Example value: "100"

 # Frontend

+## Language

+We have opted to build our frontend in flutter.
+The goal was to build a multiplatform application which flutter lends itself to incredibly well.
+To make this choice we have looked at: Flutter, React Native, Kotlin and Jetpack compose.
+After a brief search we concluded Jetpack compose was not suited for the goal of a multiplatform application.

 # Backend